douglasbagnall/tetuhi/perceptron/dSFMT/README.txt

  Mutsuo Saito (Hiroshima University) and
  Makoto Matsumoto (Hiroshima University)

- Copyright (C) 2007, 2008 Mutsuo Saito, Makoto Matsumoto and Hiroshima University.
+ Copyright (C) 2007, 2008, 2009 Mutsuo Saito, Makoto Matsumoto and Hiroshima University.
 All rights reserved.

  The (modified) BSD License is applied to this software, see LICENSE.txt
  =================================================================
  The documents written in English is the official one.

- dSFMT ver 2.0 is completely different from dSFMT ver 1.xx.
+ dSFMT ver.
+2.0 and ver.
+2.1 are completely different from dSFMT ver 1.xx.
  The algorithm is changed.

  This program only works on systems which have IEEE754 floating point